 When daily order volumes exceed 20 orders a day, most eCommerce retailers find positive time and cost savings through outsourcing their order fulfillment.
 However, there may be additional costs added to the balance sheet when inventory is transferred from its original location to the new fulfillment center(s).
 In addition to the expenses associated with freight, the inventory transfer process may require additional time for planning and organization.
-However, if you use that time wisely with careful planning– you can save yourself a bit of money.
+However, if you use that time wisely with careful planning– you can save yourself a bit of money on inventory transfer costs.

 Your inventory is business capital in the form of product.

 Moving inventory from one location to another requires more than simply packing your items and loading them into a truck bound for the new fulfillment center.
-Moving inventory successfully requires the following steps on the part of the eCommerce retailer:
+Completing an inventory transfer successfully requires the following steps on the part of the eCommerce retailer:

 - Counting and Labeling

 Tip #1: Start by Liquidating Dated or Slow Moving Inventory